2016 Minister's Awards for Municipal Excellence

 1) a Practice Collection Form, (A new shorter Practice Collection Form has been designed for the 2016 program to reduce the time needed to complete a submission).
 Click HERE to open the Form.

 2) an Awards Submission Form.
 Clicking on the links below will take you to the Award Submission Form for each category:

 Innovation – recognizes a leading practice embodying the first use of an idea in a municipal context in Alberta (municipalities with a population of less than 500,000);

 Partnership – recognizes a leading municipal practice involving consultation, co-ordination and cooperation with other municipalities, jurisdictions or organizations (municipalities with a population of less than 500,000);

 Safe Communities – recognizes a leading practice focused on making municipalities safer through prevention and enforcement (municipalities with a population of less than 500,000);

 Smaller Municipalities – recognizes the innovative practices developed by communities with less than 3,000 residents;

 Larger Municipalities – recognizes the innovation and creativity of larger municipalities with populations of 500,000 or greater that have a substantial resource base and who can partner with departments within the municipality’s control.

-The completed Practice Collection Form and Award Submission Form, and any supporting documentation, are emailed to firstname.lastname@example.org by the May 31, 2016 deadline.
+The completed Practice Collection Form and Award Submission Form, and any supporting documentation, are to be emailed to email@example.com by the May 31, 2016 deadline.